 - If you have an attic, make sure the space is dry and doesn’t contain moisture.

 2. Use Binding Agents to Remove Biotoxins from Your Body.

-For this, Dr. Shoemaker recommends the use of the medications cholestyramine (CSM) or Welchol (for sensitive individuals).
+For this, Dr. Shoemaker uses medications like cholestyramine (CSM) or Welchol (for sensitive individuals).
 Though CSM and Welchol are cholesterol-lowering medications, they have a unique structure that binds to biotoxins and removes them via the digestive tract.

-Some healthcare providers may also recommend natural binders like bentonite clay, activated charcoal, and chlorella, depending on the type of biotoxin you’ve been exposed to.
+Some healthcare providers may also recommend gentler, natural binders like okra pepsin, bentonite clay, activated charcoal, and chlorella, depending on the type of mold or biotoxin you’ve come in contact with.
 But it’s important to know that binders absorb more than biotoxins — they’ll also mop up supplements, medications, and herbal therapies.
-To avoid this, you’ll generally want to take your binders two hours before or after the other elements of your treatment protocol.
+To avoid this, you’ll generally want to take binders two hours before or after the other elements of your treatment protocol.

 Typically, binders are taken until you have an improvement in test results like VCS, MSH, or a negative MARCoNS culture.
 Note that some people may experience constipation when taking activated charcoal or other toxin binders.
 If this happens to you, increasing your intake of magnesium, especially magnesium glycinate or citrate, can be useful to keep the digestive tract moving.